atc-project/atc-react/README.md

 Each Response Action mapped to a specific [Response Stage](https://atc-project.github.io/atc-react/responsestages/).

-The first digit of the Response Action ID reflects a Stage:
+The first digit of the Response Action ID reflects a Stage it belongs to:

 - **1**: Preparation
 - **2**: Identification